strath-ace/TITAN/README.md

 * Ablation is now working with facets
 * SU2 solution is interpolated to the facets using a linear approach.
 Reverse function still needs to be written
 * Test-cases have been adapted to accomodate the vertex->facet changes

+\[2023-04-18\]

+* Introduced a new interpolation, the reverse interpolation needs to be double checked